eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 ## Summary

-This proposal improves the internal logic of configuration files to maintain our codebase easier and add enhancements easier.
-This is a change of architecture and large refactoring.
+This proposal improves our configuration files.
+This changes the architecture of configuration files to maintain our codebase easier and make enhancing easier.

 This RFC fixes two bugs I found while I make a PoC (I guess we don't want to make surprised behaviors on purpose).